Ellie (The Last of Us): Television series

-Ramsey approached the second season the same as the first, feeling the writing effectively demonstrated Ellie's growth, such as her attempted emulation of Joel and his hardened behavior.
-They added a "green rider" into their second-season contract, requiring all production departments to adopt sustainable practices.
-While Ramsey lived with their mother during production of the first season, they chose to live alone during the second, reflective of Ellie's growing independence.
-Mazin regularly checked in with Ramsey during production due to the intensity of the stunt work.
-Ramsey was more concerned about emotional scenes, for which they prepared by remaining "as light as energetic as possible"; they prepared for Joel's death scene by listening to the Buckwheat Boyz's "Peanut Butter Jelly Time" on a loop to offset the darkness and exhaustion, as well as Dan Reeder's "Fuzzyfalafelosophy".
+Ramsey approached the second season the same as the first, feeling the writing effectively demonstrated Ellie's growth, such as her attempted emulation of Joel and his hardened behavior; they wanted to "feel [Ellie's] heaviness", leaning into both her similarities with Joel and her uniqueness.
+Ramsey added a "green rider" into their second-season contract, requiring all production departments to adopt sustainable practices.
+While they lived with their mother during production of the first season, they chose to live alone during the second, reflective of Ellie's growing independence.
+Ramsey was more concerned about emotional scenes than physical ones, remaining "as light and energetic as possible"; they prepared for Joel's death scene by listening to the Buckwheat Boyz's "Peanut Butter Jelly Time" on a loop to offset the darkness and exhaustion, as well as Dan Reeder's "Fuzzyfalafelosophy".
+Ramsey felt Ellie allowed them to experience and "explore a really vast array of emotions, sometimes all of them at the same time".

 Ramsey found the second season "a lonelier experience" due to their separation from Pascal and faced difficulty during argumentative scenes due to their own close relationship with their father.
 They were saddened by Pascal's departure to their bond but felt prepared to step up as the primary lead actor and set the tone.
-They felt their own experience with "love" while filming the second season—in which Ellie has a love interest—was "really special".
+Ramsey felt their own experience with "love" while filming the second season—in which Ellie has a love interest—was "really special".
 Mazin found Ellie's combat encounters more interesting due to Ramsey's size, exploring techniques used by shorter people against larger enemies.
+He regularly checked in with Ramsey during production due to the intensity of the stunt work.
 Ramsey trained in boxing, jiu-jitsu, and weight training for two months before filming; they found the stunts enjoyable but exhausting.
 They were concerned their body type did not match Ellie's in the game, particularly in their lack of muscle definition, but Mazin wanted Ellie's strength to be conveyed more in her posture and confidence; he felt he had witnessed the growth in Ramsey's personality and emotional maturity between seasons, which is reflected in the series.